 Let us go one step further and get these pointers almost for free.
 The idea is to store these value-to-tuple pointers in place of the tuple-to-value pointers within the tuples (i.e., pointers stored in the tuples to reference their attribute values in the domains).
 This yields to an index structure which makes a ring from the domain values to the tuples.
-Hence, we call it Ring index (see Figure 2(a)).
-But the ring index can also be used to access the domain values from the tuples and thus serve as data storage model.
-Thus we call Ring Storage (RS) the storage of a domain-based attribute indexed by a ring.
-The index storage cost is reduced to its lowest bound, that is, one pointer per domain value, whatever be the cardinality of the indexed relation.
-This important storage saving is obtained at the price of extra work for projecting a tuple to the corresponding attribute since retrieving the value of a ring stored attribute means traversing in average half of the ring (i.e., up to reach the domain value).
+Hence, we call it ring index (see Fig. 2a).
+However, the ring index can also be used to access the domain values from the tuples and thus serve as data storage model.
+Thus we call ring storage (RS) the storage of a domain-based attribute indexed by a ring.
+The index storage cost is reduced to its lowest bound, that is, one pointer per domain value, whatever the cardinality of the indexed relation.
+This important storage saving is obtained at the price of extra work for projecting a tuple to the corresponding attribute since retrieving the value of a ring stored attribute means traversing on average half of the ring (i.e., up to reaching the domain value).